braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::note[**Section 3.3 Overview**]

-The symmetric Bethe fragment holds equivalent sites under its automorphism group; the scheduler must advance time while upholding relational equity.
-This section shows that only maximal parallelism (concurrent rewrites on all compliant sites) achieves this, as it commutes with group actions and maps equivariant sets to equivariant results, unlike subsets or sequences that add distinguishability.
+The symmetric Bethe fragment we have selected holds equivalent sites under its automorphism group; this means that from the perspective of the physics, one branch is indistinguishable from another.
+The scheduler must advance time while upholding this relational equity, for if the mechanism of time were to pick favorites, it would break the symmetry of space.
+We cannot allow the update rule to imprint an arbitrary pattern onto the vacuum.
+This section demonstrates that only maximal parallelism, the act of executing rewrites on all compliant sites simultaneously, achieves this preservation.

-The biconditional proof covers both directions: equivariance of site detection ensures that automorphisms biject 2-paths, preserving proposals and footprints for joint application that transforms edges under the group.
-For necessity, any subset choice favors orbits, adding a "selected" trait that no automorphism can shift without mismatch, as unchanged sites diverge from modified ones.
-Four assumptions underpin this (local definitions, universal eligibility, deterministic selection, joint equivariance), all met by the rewrite, with scalability from quasi-local radius-$\log N$ overlap resolution.
+We argue that maximal parallelism commutes with group actions and maps equivariant sets to equivariant results.
+In contrast, any strategy that selects a subset or a sequence of updates adds distinguishability to identical locations, effectively scarring the vacuum with historical accidents.
+If we update site $A$ but not its symmetric twin site $B$, we have created a physical difference where none existed before.
+To prove this necessity, we employ a biconditional argument.
+For sufficiency, we show that the equivariance of site detection ensures that automorphisms biject $2$-paths, preserving proposals and footprints for a joint application that transforms edges under the group without bias.

-Cycle overlap cases, such as 6-vertex shared edges yielding residual 3-cycles or 8-vertex dihedral preservation after deletion, confirm consistency, while the Scalability of the Scheduler [(§3.3.6)](#3.3.6) limits steps to $O(\log N)$, curbing global ties in sparse settings.
-The tick thus distributes evenly, maintaining balance amid change.
+For necessity, we show that any subset choice naturally favors specific orbits, adding a "selected" trait that no automorphism can shift without a mismatch, as unchanged sites diverge from modified ones.
+Four assumptions underpin this logic: local definitions, universal eligibility, deterministic selection, and joint equivariance.
+All are met by the rewrite rule, with scalability provided by quasi-local overlap resolution that prevents conflicting updates from jamming the system.
+Cycle overlap cases, such as $6$-vertex shared edges yielding residual $3$-cycles, confirm consistency.
+The Scalability of the Scheduler [(§3.3.6)](#3.3.6) limits steps to $O(\log N)$, ensuring that the tick of the universal clock distributes evenly across the vastness of the graph.
 :::

 ### 3.3.1 Definition: The Annotated State Space {#3.3.1}